alexhanbing/learngit/readme.txt

-my first to learn git
+my first to learn gi
+Git is a distributed version control system.
+Git is free software.t